alexch/codelikethis/public/lessons/learn_to_code_with_javascript/stacks.md

 For instance, in the above stack trace, you can see that the function `TTY.onread` called the function `ReadStream.Readable.push`, which called the function `readableAddChunk`, and so on.

-Now you know why a stack trace is upside down!
-It's because a stack is LIFO.
+> Now you know why a stack trace is upside down!

 See [Understanding the JavaScript Call Stack](https://medium.freecodecamp.org/understanding-the-javascript-call-stack-861e41ae61d4)